wxWidgets/Phoenix/README.rst

 How to build Phoenix
 --------------------

+First of all, review the section below about prerequisites.

 All aspects of the Phoenix build are managed through a series of commands provided by the build.py script.
 There is also a setup.py script available